Braddock Heights in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 (Sidebar): Braddockís Road

 Long before the National Road, General Braddock marched through here, observing that western Maryland was “almost uninhabited, but by a parcel of banditti who call themselves Indian traders.”
-The roughhewn log ancestors of taverns like Hagenís were both Indian trading posts and primitive lodgings.
-One traveler complained that “I spent the night in a bed with four other godforsaken souls; never knowing whether I would get my pocket picked or be carried
+The roughhewn log ancestors of taverns like Haganís were both Indian trading

 Erected by America's Byways.

-Marker series.
-This marker is included in the Braddockís Road and Maj.
-Gen. Edward Braddock, and the The Historic National Road marker series.
+Topics and series.
+This historical marker is listed in this topic list: Roads & Vehicles.
+In addition, it is included in the Braddockís Road and Maj.
+Gen. Edward Braddock, and the The Historic National Road series lists.

 Location.
 39° 25.421′ N, 77° 29.609′ W. Marker is in Braddock Heights, Maryland, in Frederick County.
 Marker is at the intersection of Old National Pike (Alternate U.S. 40) and Edgemont Road, on the right when traveling west on Old National Pike.
+Located in the parking lot for Hagenís Tavern.
 Touch for map.
-Located in the parking lot for Hagenís Tavern.
 Marker is at or near this postal address: 5018 Old National Pike, Braddock Heights MD 21714, United States of America.
+Touch for directions.

 More about this marker.
 The background for the marker is “National Road at Fairview Inn” used on many of the National Road markers.